Page header

 CHAPTER THREE:

-Is a car allowance the best fit?
+Is my car allowance fair?

 Both a standard car allowance and a mileage rate share a fundamental problem: applying an equal amount or rate to unequal expense needs, as the following chart shows.